contao/docs/docs/manual/form-generator/form-fields.en.md

 ## Submit field

-The form field `Absendefeld`adds a button to the form to submit the form, which can be either a text button or a screen button.
+The form field `Submit field` adds a button to the form to submit the form, which can be either a text button or a screen button.

 **Name of the submit button:** Enter the text of the submit button or mouse-rollover text of the screen button here.